CompassionAI/data-registry/champion_models/nllb-with-context.card.md

-# Card: nllb-bidirectional-context
+# Card: nllb-with-context

 ## Purpose

 A Tibetan-to-English encoder-decoder model, intended for machine translation of long text.
-This version is trained with context pooling and additional context in the source language added on the right (future text).
+This version is trained with context pooling.

 The training commit SHA for CompassionAI/garland is:

-> 9a267d4f119ff1896ec22ec9c87ee28b0f7660ee
+> 09df2c051e72fbc095b4acf9466bf138e431486b

 ## Model description